 Chinese Grand Prix

-With the fears around the highly contagious outbreak of the coronavirus virus, the 2020 Chinese Grand Prix has been postponed to help protect the public against further contamination.
+With the fears around the highly contagious outbreak of the coronavirus virus, the 2020 Chinese Grand Prix was postponed to help protect the public against further contamination.

 When was the Shanghai International Circuit built?

 The site for the Shanghai International Circuit was located in Shanghai in 2002 after the Chinese Government signed a seven year contract with Formula One Management.
 After eighteen months the luxurious circuit was completed in 2004, in time for its F1 season scheduled race at an estimated cost of 240 million US dollars.

 It’s designer, Hermann Tilke is responsible for many of the current F1 racing track designs and worked hard to create a circuit embraced the Chinese culture.
 For this reason the circuit is more than just a race track, it’s designed in the shape of ‘shang’ the Chinese symbol for upwards.

 At the time of completion in 2004, the luxurious track was the most expensive ever built, this was later eclipsed by the state of the art complex at Abu Dhabi in 2009.